Aneeshie/sugar-app/README.md

 ![Alt text](https://github.com/Aneeshie/sugar-app/blob/main/flowchart.png?raw=true)

+### ML Model
-This is the implemented **machine learning model**: https://colab.research.google.com/drive/1Q2fakKaOsunKjjsULb68jWuEP2HDHomv
+This is the implemented **machine learning model**: https://colab.research.google.com/drive/1Q2fakKaOsunKjjsULb68jWuEP2HDHomv Dataset used can be accessed using https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database

-## Dataset
-The dataset used can be accessed using https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database
+### Large Language Models
+We implemented the **LLM** in streamlit
+We gave the prompts obtained from **input values** and the **probability that the user has diabetes** as prompts for the LLM

 ## Vision
 Our vision is to make diabetes prevention and management accessible and engaging for everyone.
+We aim to empower individuals with the knowledge and tools to make informed decisions about their health.
+We plan to:
-We aim to empower individuals with the knowledge and tools to make informed decisions about their health, reducing the global impact of diabetes and improving quality of life.
-Additionally, we plan to integrate this system with hospitals, enabling healthcare professionals to use the tool for early diagnosis and personalized patient care.
+ - Integrate this system with hospitals, enabling healthcare professionals to use the tool for early diagnosis and personalized patient care.
+ - Create a full-fledged encryption system for individuals so that their personal assessments and health data are secured
+ - Ensure that the LLM is capable of learning from multiple users instead of one user in order to perform recommendations based on similar users and ensure more personalized recommendations

 ## Tech Stack Used
-- **Python**: For implementing the machine learning models and handling data processing tasks.
+- **Python**: For implementing the **machine learning** models and handling data processing tasks.
+  Python Version: 3.12.0
+- **Gemini API**: For integrating the **LLM** (Large Language Model) to provide personalized diet recommendations and insights based on user data.

 ## Dependencies
 - **streamlit**
 - **pandas**